-Assuming that the questions concerning the TSE strain identity (and hence transmissibility) could be resolved, then, the Working Group considered that the findings would be (i) the first published evidence for intra-species transmission of BSE agent by blood-transfusion and (ii) in line with what is currently known on TSE infectivity in blood1 (see Annex 1; courtesy P.Brown).
+The TSE/BSE ad hoc Group considered that the findings are (i) the first published evidence for intra-species transmission of BSE agent by blood-transfusion and (ii) in line with what is currently known on TSE infectivity in blood6 (see Annex 1; courtesy P.Brown).

-The Working Group noted that studies published since October 1988 indicate that in rodents, blood is regularly infectious throughout the entire incubation period and the clinical phases of disease.
-It noted that the Houston et al (2000) finding does not (yet) apply to blood taken in the late stage of incubation, but to the mid-incubation period.
-The experiment does not yet tell about the percentage of BSE-infected donor sheep whose 400ml blood taken at mid-incubation transmit: i) to single recipient and ii) to the number out of 10 recipients.
+The TSE/BSE ad hoc Group noted that studies published since October 1988 indicate that in rodents, blood is regularly infectious throughout the entire incubation period and the clinical phases of disease.
+It noted that the Hunter et al (2002) finding now includes blood taken in the late stage of incubation, and to the mid-incubation period.
+Nevertheless, the experiment does not yet tell about the percentage of BSE-infected donor sheep whose 400ml blood taken at mid-incubation transmit: i) to single recipient and ii) to the number out of 10 recipients.
 It also does not answer what would be the effect on successful transmission rate if transfusion volume were 200ml or 20ml versus 400ml, or if transfusion is carried out at 100 or 500 days versus 300 days post challenge.